Cade Cunningham: Detroit Pistons (2021–present)

+All-Rookie honors (2021–2022)

 Cunningham was drafted with the first overall pick of the 2021 NBA draft by the Detroit Pistons.
-On August 8, 2021, he made his debut in the 2021 NBA Summer League in a 76–72 win against the Oklahoma City Thunder in which he posted 12 points, six rebounds, and two assists in 26 minutes.
-Cunningham lost part of the training camp, all of the preseason, and five of Detroit's first six games due to an ankle injury.
-On October 30, he made his NBA debut, putting up two points, two assists, and seven rebounds in a 110–103 win over the Orlando Magic.
+He missed part of training camp, all of preseason, and five of Detroit's first six regular-season games due to an ankle injury.
+In his NBA debut on October 30, Cunningham had two points, two assists, and seven rebounds in 18 minutes in a 110–103 win over the Orlando Magic.
+His two points were the fewest scored in a No. 1 pick's NBA debut since Anthony Bennett in 2013, who also had two points.
 After five games, Cunningham posted his first 40-plus field-goal percentage, and he had an 18-point, 10-rebound double-double in his third NBA game.
 On November 15, Cunningham became the youngest player in NBA history to tally at least 25 points, eight rebounds, and eight assists with five three-pointers in a game at 20 years, 51 days.
 He topped LeBron James (20 years, 100 days) and Trae Young (20 years, 163 days).
-On November 21, he notched a triple-double with 13 points, 12 rebounds, and 10 assists in a 121—116 loss to the Los Angeles Lakers to become the eighth-youngest player in NBA history to record a triple-double and the youngest in Pistons history.
+On November 21, he notched a triple-double with 13 points, 12 rebounds, and 10 assists in a 121–116 loss to the Los Angeles Lakers to become the eighth-youngest player in NBA history to record a triple-double and the youngest in Pistons history.

-On January 25, 2022, Cunningham recorded 34 points, eight rebounds, eight assists, four blocks, and two steals in a 110–105 loss to the Denver Nuggets, joining Michael Jordan as the only rookies in NBA history to post these basketball statistics in a single game.
+On January 25, 2022, Cunningham recorded 34 points, eight rebounds, eight assists, four blocks, and two steals in a 110–105 loss to the Denver Nuggets, joining Michael Jordan as the only rookies in NBA history to post such a stat line.
 He was named the NBA Eastern Conference Rookie of the Month for games played in January.
 Cunningham was named MVP of the Rising Stars Challenge on February 18, 2022.
+For the month of March, Cunningham averaged 22.9 points, 7.0 assists, and 5.9 rebounds per game, becoming the first rookie since Michael Jordan to average those numbers over the course of a month.
+After March 1, Cunningham averaged 21.2 points on 46.2 percent shooting and 6.7 assists per game for the rest of the season.

 He averaged a rookie-best 17.4 points, plus 5.6 assists and 5.5 rebounds, to finish the season.
-After March 1, Cunningham averaged 21.2 points on 46.2 percent shooting and 6.7 assists per game.
-He finished third in Rookie of the Year voting, behind winner Scottie Barnes and Evan Mobley.
+He became one of only 10 NBA players to average 17 points, five assists, and five rebounds in their rookie season, joining Luka Dončić, Tyreke Evans, LeBron James, Steve Francis, Grant Hill, Michael Jordan, Magic Johnson, Alvan Adams, and Oscar Robertson, becoming the only player other than Magic Johnson on that list to not win Rookie of the Year.
+He ultimately finished third in Rookie of the Year voting, behind winner Scottie Barnes and Evan Mobley, receiving a total of nine first-place votes.